dipaish/OS22/docs/dockervolumes.md

 ```docker
 exit
 ```
-#### The container has no exited.
-Let's start the container again.
+ ***The container has now exited.
+Let's start the container again.***
 ```docker
 docker start continerID
 ```
-#### Let's access the shell and see what happens to the file we created earlier, the files is still there
+#### Let's access the shell and see what happens to the file we created earlier, the file is still there
 ```bash
 PS D:\github\OS22> docker exec -it 025 /bin/sh
 / # ls